LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/chat-post-survey.md

 ### Hints

 * Only **Chat Post Survey E-mail Transcript** event is supported for this integration.
 * Functions platform won't send out any email.
-Instead the triggering service will send out the email based on the function's response.
+Instead, the triggering service will send the email based on the function's response.
-* Any logic/rules related to this event outside the Functions will be replaced by the function once it is deployed.
-Be sure to implement the completed logic to avoid unexpected behaviors.
+* Any logic/rules related to this event outside the Functions will be replaced by the function once deployed.
+Be sure to implement the completed logic to avoid unexpected behaviours.
-* If there is any error during an invocation, the email won't be sent, there is **no retry** mechanism in the chat server for this integration.
+* If there is an error during an invocation, the email won't be sent.
+There is **no retry** mechanism in the chat server for this integration.